MJinXiang/Reasoning-Table/README.md

 The training scripts use [veRL](https://github.com/volcengine/verl) and support both GRPO (Generalized Return Policy Optimization) and standard PPO algorithms for reinforcement learning.

 ## 🔍 Evaluation
-We provide a comprehensive evaluation script that supports multiple evaluation modes for table reasoning tasks.
-The evaluation pipeline uses both exact match metrics and LLM-based evaluation for more robust assessment.
+We provide a powerful and easy-to-use evaluation script for table reasoning tasks.
+It supports multiple datasets and evaluation modes, making it ideal for benchmarking various models across different reasoning challenges.

 To evaluate a trained model on a specific benchmark: